 When you call our self-service numbers, we'll ask you to say why you're calling.
-Our speech recognition system will then direct you to a self-service line where you can get the information you want.
-If you need to talk to us, your call will go direct to an advisor who has the specific information to help you.
+We'll then be able to direct you to a self-service line where you can get the information you want.
+If you need to talk to us, we'll direct your call to an advisor who has the specific information to help you.